 How is the cruciate ligament rupture diagnosed in dogs?

-A cruciate ligament tear test in dogs is diagnosed with the so-called drawer test (tibial compression test for cruciate ligament tear dog).
+A cruciate ligament rupture test in dogs is performed with the so-called drawer test diagnosed (tibial compression test for cruciate ligament rupture dog).
 With this test, the veterinarian checks the mobility of the knee joint.
 To do this, pull the lower leg in the direction of the front legs.
 If the lower leg can be pulled forward like a drawer, unlike the upper leg, this indicates a tear of the anterior cruciate ligament.
 In addition, an effusion can be clearly felt.
 This test is usually easier to perform in small dogs than in larger breeds.
 Larger dogs have more muscle mass, which they contract during the test.
 For this reason, the drawer test may come back negative even if your charge has a torn cruciate ligament.
 An additional x-ray or CT scan will be taken to confirm the diagnosis.

 How does a cruciate ligament tear occur in dogs: degenerative or traumatic cruciate ligament tear?

 A cruciate ligament tear (tear) can occur in two different ways: